aciidb0mb3r/swift-evolution/proposals/xxxx-package-manager-target-spec.md

 What this means is either clients have to use the convention system to construct the package or manage all the targets manually.
 This all or nothing approach is unfortunate but it will help package manager avoid subtle bugs, impossible situations and gotchas.

-Package manager will provide runtime errors in case custom layout is used and target settings is not provided or vice versa.
+Package manager will provide runtime errors in case custom layout is used and target settings are not provided or vice versa.

 An example of manifest using the custom layout and target settings: